 folium markers

-Here, I have created three markers on the map of Delhi.
-The text when you hover over a marker is known as tooltip and the content when you click on a marker is known as a popup.
-If you look closely here, I have customized tooltips and popups of markers 2 and 3.
+Here, I have created three markers on the Delhi map.
+The text when you hover over a marker is known as a tooltip, and the content when you click on a marker is known as a popup.
+If you look closely here, you will see that I have customized the tooltips and popups of markers 2 and 3.
 You can also customize them according to your needs by passing the content as HTML to the class.

 Now, normally when we book a ride on Uber or order food from Zomato, we see very different and beautiful markers.
 How can we create something like that?

-Icon() takes three arguments – color, prefix and icon.
-Color is used for changing the color of the marker, the prefix is used for selecting the icon provider (fa for Fontawesome and glyphicon for Glyphicons), and the icon is used for selecting the icon name.
+Icon() takes three arguments: color, prefix, and icon.
+Color is used to change the marker’s color, the prefix is used to select the icon provider (fa for Fontawesome and glyphicon for Glyphicons), and the icon is used to select the icon name.

 folium custom markers

 Here, you can see that I have created a marker without any icon.
 I have done this by setting the icon parameter to none.
-I have also created a custom marker of the shape of the logo of Analytics Vidhya.
+I have also created a custom marker for the shape of the Analytics Vidhya logo.
 Similarly, you can create a marker of any image you want.

-As I said earlier, we’ll plot the path of 3 vehicles on the map.
-We have three arrays for three vehicles containing latitudes and longitudes of their paths:
+As I said earlier, we’ll plot the path of 3 vehicles on the Folium map.
+We have three arrays for three vehicles containing latitudes and longitudes of their paths and Geospatial Analysis using Folium:

-We’ll use these latitudes and longitudes to plot paths for the three vehicles.
-Here’s how we’ll do it:
+We’ll plot paths for the three vehicles using these latitudes and longitudes.
+Here’s how we’ll do Geospatial Analysis using Folium:

 • Create a base map